happychameleon/ws2017_game/protocol/protocol_WS_2017.md

 When the client wants to terminate the connection to the server, the client uses the quit command which leads the session from the TRANSACTION state to the UPDATE state.
 In this state the server ends tasks related to the client in a safe manner.

 > c: cquit
-> s: +OK ’terminating tasks and disconnecting’
+> s: +OK cquit ’terminating tasks and disconnecting’